 - 1. At higher odometer readings, repeat at the frequency interval established here. - 2.
 Service more frequently if the motorcycle is ridden in unusually wet or dusty areas. - 3.
+Service more frequently if the motorcycle is ridden often at full throttle or in the rain. - 4.
+California type only. - 5.
 Replace every 2 years, or at indicated odometer interval, whichever comes first.
 Replacement requires mechanical skill.